unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ## Step 4: Prepare Request Body

-The request body contains information about your order and must be in JSON format for the API.
-Here’s the structure:
+When making an order, the body must contain information about your domain order in JSON format with the following structure:

 ```javascript
 {